Yomguithereal/mnemonist/default-map.md

 ## Use case

-Sometimes, it might be tedious to check whether a key exists in a map before initializing it and then operate on it.
+Sometimes, it might be tedious to check whether a key exists in a map before initializing the attached value and then proceed to operate on it.

-This is exactly the problem `DefaultMap` tries to address.
+This is the exact problem `DefaultMap` tries to address.

 Let's say we want to have keys pointing to arrays of values: